qfox/php-fpm-bem-demo-heroku/README.md

   heroku buildpacks:add heroku/php
   ```

-- Heroku starts only 1 web app by default
+- Heroku starts just 1 web app and provide only 1 port.
-  To enable php block you have to enable it manually via web interface
-  (not sure if it possible to do via CLI).
+  Because of that `nginx` with `php-fpm` starting inside `nodejs` app.

 ## License